About Bull Puts

 The Results page contains three standard views.
 You may switch the view using the links at the top of the screener results table.
 The Main View shows the Volume and Open Interest for each option, while the Dividend & Earnings View can be used to highlight strategies with upcoming dividends and earnings.
 The Filter view shows you the data contained in the field(s) you've added to the screener.

-- Last - the delayed stock price at the time the strategy is updated for the underlying equity.
+- Price - the delayed stock price at the time the strategy is updated for the underlying equity.